-Host Cell Proteins (HCPs) in protein biopharmaceuticals can be analyzed by the mass spectrometry SWATH analysis – for both identification and quantification of the individual HCPs .
+The mass spectrometry SWATH analysis can analyze host Cell Proteins (HCPs) in protein biopharmaceuticals.
+It provides both identification and quantification of the individual HCPs .

 The analysis requires optimized sample preparation protocols for enzymatic protein cleavage into peptides.
 It also requires highly advanced liquid chromatography mass spectrometry (LC-MS) techniques .